Volga Germans: Soviet deportation

+Genocide debate

 In 1942, nearly all the able-bodied German population was conscripted to the NKVD labor columns or had been sent to the Gulag forced labor camps.
-According to anti-communist Stanford historian Robert Conquest, during the first stage, about one-third (estimated at 1.5 million) did not survive the camps.
+According to Stanford historian Robert Conquest, during the first stage, about one-third did not survive the camps.
+200,000 Balts, 200,000 Bessarabians and c.
+1.5 million Volga Germans, Crimean Tartars, etc. were deported from ethnic enclaves in the Soviet Union after 1940, deaths involved are not known precisely, but are estimated to number around 500,000.
 The conditions imposed on ethnic Germans by the regime continued to be inhumane.
 The deportation and subsequent deaths to ethnic minorities during Stalin's rule is referred to as an ethnic cleansing.
 Some historians refer to these acts as a genocide, though there is debate whether or not the destruction of non-Russians was intentional.
+Historian J. Otto Pohl argues that the deportation provisions are used by other scholars to deny classification of the events as a genocide, despite the same provisions in other accepted genocides, such as that of the Armenians.
+Other historians have categorized it as a sub-category of genocide, ethnocide.
 Ethnically German minorities received little empathy for mass expulsions due to their German ethnicity and assumed relation to the Nazi regime.

 Recent years

 The Volga Germans never returned to the Volga region in their old numbers.
 They were not allowed to settle in the area for decades.
-After World War II, many survivors remained in the Ural Mountains, Siberia, Kazakhstan (1.4% of today's Kazakh population are recognized as Germans - around 200,000), Kyrgyzstan, and Uzbekistan (about 16,000 or 0.064%).
+After World War II, many survivors remained in the Ural Mountains, Siberia, Kazakhstan (1.4% of today's Kazakh population are recognized as Germans—around 200,000), Kyrgyzstan, and Uzbekistan (about 16,000 or 0.064%).
 Decades after the war, some talked about resettling where the German Autonomous Republic used to be.
 But all their properties had been occupied by Russian communists.
 They met opposition from the new population there and did not persevere.
 A proposal in June 1979 called for a new German Autonomous Republic within Kazakhstan, with a capital in Ermentau.
 The proposal was aimed at addressing the living conditions of the displaced Volga Germans.
 At the time, around 936,000 ethnic Germans were living in Kazakhstan, as the republic's third-largest ethnic group.
-On June 16, 1979, demonstrators in Tselinograd (Astana) protested this proposal.
+On 16 June 1979, demonstrators in Tselinograd (Astana) protested this proposal.
 Fearing a negative reaction among the majority Kazakhs and calls for autonomy among local Uyghurs, the ruling Communist Party scrapped the proposal for ethnic German autonomy within Kazakhstan.

 Since the late 1980s and the fall of the Soviet Union, some ethnic Germans have returned in small numbers to Engels, but many more immigrated permanently to Germany.
 They took advantage of the German law of return, a policy that grants citizenship to all those who can prove to be a refugee or expellee of German ethnic origin or as the spouse or descendant of such a person.